 - They know what they’re on about.
 Preparation is crucial, but this extends far beyond memorising and regurgitating a pitch parrot-fashion.
 Effortless execution coupled with an in-depth understanding of the ins and outs of industry, as well as the key facts and latest statistics about a specific sector, make investors sit up and take notice.

 - They’ve practised until they can’t stand to listen to themselves any more, but they always add extra sparkle.
 Just because a pitch needs to be committed to memory does not mean it doesn’t need to be pliable and readily adaptable.
 Sometimes a pitch needs to be delivered to the same people on multiple occasions, and extra unexpected oomph is part of the winning formula.

 Still keen?
 Great.
 The key tips to amazing presentations are actually simple.
 You too can transform your pitch from good to award-winning.
 Here’s how:

 - Don’t put too much information on your slides.
 Less is definitely more.
 You don’t want your audience to be overwhelmed by the information — they should be focused on you, not your slides.
 No more than five points per slide, and no essays.

-- Learn how to use PowerPoint.
-Instead of selling the product for Microsoft by becoming too reliant on it (it’s not a crutch) call up one of their trainers and enlighten yourself.
+- Learn how to use PowerPoint or Google Slides.
+Instead of selling the product for Microsoft or Google by becoming too reliant on it (it’s not a crutch) call up one of their trainers and enlighten yourself.
 Your audience, who, by the way, decide whether you’re worth listening to in the first 15 seconds, will thank you.

 - Start and end with a bang.
 Know what your main points are (you have a three-second lead on your audience here), and make sure that each of them is presented in an interesting way, highlighting their relevance.